connectrpc/conformance/README.md

 Compose V2][docker-compose-v2].
 In short, Docker Desktop -> Preferences -> General -> Use Docker
 Compose V2, then click Apply & Restart.

-You can run the tests using `make docker-compose-test`.
+You can run the tests using `make dockercomposetest`.

 > The following will no longer be needed once `connect-web` is public.